"Innovation. Creativity. Ingenuity. Genius. When you set bigger goals, everything opens up."

 Project Drawdown is perhaps the most unexpected and hopeful development in the critical effort to reverse global warming.

 With a modest budget and little fanfare, a group of 200 scientists and researchers mapped and modeled the 100 most effective ways to draw down greenhouse gas emissions.
 The Drawdown team did the math to calculate what humanity can achieve with tools already in use around the globe.

-In 2018, along with our partners at the PNW BOCES Center for Environmental Education, SCI21, and the Cloud Institute for Sustainability Education, the Omega Center for Sustainable Living is inviting educators, curriculum developers, parents, students, librarians, community groups, researchers, local officials, and other interested parties to learn together and chart a path forward.
+In 2018, along with our partners at the PNW BOCES Center for Environmental Education, SCI21, the Northwest Earth Institute, and the Cloud Institute for Sustainability Education, the Omega Center for Sustainable Living gathered with educators, curriculum developers, parents, students, librarians, community groups, researchers, local officials, and other interested parties to learn together and chart a path forward.

 Intended outcomes for this October 2018 Drawdown Learn event in Rhinebeck, NY:

 - Create a shared understanding of what Project Drawdown is—the math, science, and models used—and the movement that has emerged around it, so that a solutions-based approach to climate change becomes part of mainstream discourse and education.

 - Demonstrate that the solutions for reversing global warming are clear and tangible, and that they can be worked on in our communities, homes, and schools.

 - Explore avenues to get Drawdown information into the hands and minds of young people so they can both participate in and lead necessary action and innovation.

 - Provide an opportunity for schools and communities to begin or deepen relationships, collaboration, and mutual support toward learning and implementing Drawdown solutions.